Why Scholarships Are Vital for Low-Income Students and Families

 Unfortunately, too many of the students who could most benefit from higher education are finding it harder and harder to afford.

-Specifically, the study is entitled “Shutting Low-Income Students Out of Public Four-Year Higher Education,” and it looks at the cost of attending more than 500 four-year residential public colleges across the United States.
+The National College Attainment Network (NCAN) released a landmark study in 2018 seeking to answer a simple question: can low-income students afford college?
+The study, entitled “Shutting Low-Income Students Out of Public Four-Year Higher Education,” assessed more than 500 four-year residential public colleges across the United States.
 These schools are traditionally the backbone of American higher education; they are the flagship, land-grant, research-oriented universities that people from all walks of life have long aspired to attend.

 And they’re being priced out of reach.

-The report is clear and surprising.
-It “considers the affordability of four-year public institutions for an average Pell Grant recipient who receives the average amount of grant aid, takes out the average amount of federal loans, and collects reasonable work wages to contribute to an education.
-An astounding 75 percent of residential four-year institutions – including 90 percent of flagships – failed NCAN’s affordability test.
-The average Pell Grant recipient in our model would be able to afford just 139 of 551 residential four-year public institutions across the United States.”
+According to NCAN’s research, when considering “the affordability of four-year public institutions for an average Pell Grant recipient who receives the average amount of grant aid, takes out the average amount of federal loans, and collects reasonable work wages … an astounding 75 percent of residential four-year institutions – including 90 percent of flagships – failed NCAN’s affordability test.”

 Scholarships can help fill that gap.